cosc-course-starter-codes/COSC-A319-A4-udp-parser/README.md

 I will do my best to respond to questions posed during the course of the assignment with in a day of the ask. **If you want to ask a question or request early feedback, please tag me in a comment on the pull request: `@nihonjinrxs`.**

+Once you feel you have completed the assignment, you should submit the link to your pull request on the assignment in Canvas.

 Good luck, and I look forward to seeing what you create!